“Hail destroyed my car again!”

 However, no matter the size of the hailstone, it’s important to take necessary precautions when you know a hailstorm is coming.
 You should always find shelter and stay clear from windows or any exposed area during a hailstorm.
 With that said, while protecting yourself or others may be easy, there are certain items that you would probably have to leave out in the open, such as your car.

 When your car is in the open with no protection, you’d likely need auto hail damage repair.

 What Is Hail Damage Repair?

 Hail damage repair is the process of repairing your car for any signs of hail damage.
 There are two types of repair procedures: traditional repair and Paintless Dent Repair.

 If your car went through a hailstorm, you might feel it’s impossible for your car to look the same again.

 Hail damage repair is a long and complicated process especially if you plan to fix it on your own to save costs.
 But with the right people, this process can be both fast, easy and affordable.

 At Hail Specialists, we utilize Paintless Dent Repair for all repairs.
 Paintless Dent Repair, also known as PDR, is an advanced restorative process that returns your car to its original condition.
 With PDR, we can easily remove all dents and dings made by hailstones during a storm in less than 3 days.

-The reason why our PDR repairs are so quick is because we don’t use body fillers to fill in the dent on your car.
-Instead, we massage the dent out without even repainting your car.
+The reason why our PDR repair is so quick is because we don’t use body fillers to fill in the dents on your car.
+Instead, we massage the dents out without even repainting your car.